 What blank, freshman fool didn’t know that there are more than 150 quotations from the Hebrew Old Testament that pop up as a translation (the Greek New Testament) in every copy of the New Testament ever printed?
 The first time they were “inspired” was in the Hebrew language, and the next time (“double!”) they were inspired again in the New Testament “original autographs”!
 They were inspired in a different language, and many times the translations did NOT match “the original Hebrew” or the “original Old Testament manuscript” or “the Hebrew text.” ([No author listed, but bears Ruckman’s unmistakable style] Bible Believers' Bulletin.
 Jan.
 2008, p.
 9)

 Briefly, what Ruckman teaches is that since the Greek New Testament portions that originally come from the Hebrew Old Testament are inspired, we have a precedent for "double inspiration."
 If the term "double inspiration" was used in that restricted sense alone, most Christians probably wouldn't have a problem with the term.
-However, Ruckman uses this "double inspiration" argument in an attempt to prove the view that human Bible translations can be inspired.
-The problem is that he applies select translation work done uniquely by the Holy Spirit (Hebrew to Greek of select portions) to human translation (Bible versions).
+However, Ruckman uses this "double inspiration" argument as a springboard in an attempt to prove his view that human Bible translations can be inspired.
+The problem is that he applies select translation work done uniquely by the Holy Spirit moving the writers (Hebrew to Greek of select portions) to human translation (Bible versions).
 He tries to blur or overlook the distinction as if there were no difference between the Holy Spirit translating select Old Testament portions through the Biblical writers compared to human beings translating the whole Bible.
 Ruckman also points out that when Hebrew portions appear in the Greek New Testament they are not always translated literally.
 Sometimes words are added or left out.
 He uses this to go a step further in pointing out that the KJV would not have to match the originals for it to be inspired.
-He therefore strongly implies that a legitimate case of double inspiration has occurred with the KJV.
+He therefore strongly teaches or at least strongly implies that a legitimate case of double inspiration has occurred with the KJV.
 Here is another quote from Ruckman's perspective:

 Third lie: “No translation can be inspired.”
 The liar has just denied more than 100 verses in the New Testament in any set of Greek manuscripts, from any “family,” in any time, by anybody, any place, anywhere.
 There are more than 100 quotations of the Old Testament in the New Testament, which were originally written in Hebrew and then TRANSLATED into Greek.
 If you say “no translation could be inspired,” you’ve thrown more than 100 verses out of the New Testament in all the manuscripts, including the “original manuscripts.”
 The “original manuscripts” of the New Testament were written in Greek, and their Old Testament quotations were TRANSLATIONS of the Hebrew.
 (Ruckman, Peter.
 "The Sound Mind."
 Bible Believers' Bulletin, May 2008, p.
 14)